Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 So, how can we reduce our exposure to microplastics and prevent further health impacts?

 Reduce plastic use: The simplest and most immediate step is to cut down on single-use plastics.
-Opt for reusable water bottles, bags, and containers, and avoid products that contain microbeads.
+Opt for reusable metal/glass water bottles and swap polyethylene bags for a fabric bag.
+Replace plastic containers with glass, and avoid products that contain microbeads.

 Support plastic waste management: By supporting initiatives like those led by Plastic Collective, you can contribute to reducing plastic pollution.
 Advocate for policies that reduce plastic production, and encourage companies to adopt sustainable practices.

 Push for further research: While we know a lot about the dangers of microplastics, there are still many unknowns.
-More research is essential to fully understand the long-term effects of microplastic exposure on human health.
+More research is essential to fully understand the long-term effects of the prescence of microplastic exposure on human health.

 Policy Progress: Global Action Against Microplastic Pollution

-Policymakers around the world have begun taking decisive steps to tackle the growing issue of microplastic pollution.
-In 2018, the United Kingdom took a significant leap by banning products that contain microbeads, which are a common source of microplastic pollution.
+Policymakers around the world have begun taking decisive steps to tackle the growing issue of microplastic pollution in our ecosystems.
+In 2018, the United Kingdom took a significant leap by banning products that contain microbeads, which are a common source of microplastic contaminants.

 Across the European Union, efforts have been even more expansive.
 At the request of the European Commission, the European Chemicals Agency (ECHA) drafted a proposal in 2019 aiming to limit the intentional addition of microplastics in a wide range of products.
 This regulation seeks to prevent the release of approximately 400,000 tonnes of microplastics between 2030 and 2050.